Thurmont in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Horticulture & Forestry • Industry & Commerce.

 Location.
-39° 35.076′ N, 77° 26.161′ W. Marker is in Thurmont, Maryland, in Frederick County.
-Marker can be reached from Catoctin Mountain Highway.
+This marker has been replaced by another marker nearby.
+It was located near 39° 35.076′ N, 77° 26.161′ W. Marker was in Thurmont, Maryland, in Frederick County.
+It could be reached from Catoctin Mountain Highway.
 Touch for map.
-Marker is in this post office area: Thurmont MD 21788, United States of America.
+Marker was in this post office area: Thurmont MD 21788, United States of America.
 Touch for directions.